-We started with all-inclusive trips to Cuba, Mexico, the Dominican, etc and a cruise.
+My husband and I started with all-inclusive trips to Cuba, Mexico, the Dominican, etc and a cruise.
 I decided I wanted more, to actually SEE the world, how other people live, experience other cultures and not just take my Western ideas of “necessities” with me.
 I wasn’t brave enough to set out totally on my own so I started with a travel agent and booked a G (GAP) Adventure’s tour.
 Our first trip was a fabulous adventure in Peru.
 This was our introduction to public buses and small group travel.
 I was hooked.
-Three action packed weeks touring the deserts, mountains, coastline, jungle and even the ruins along the Inca trail whetted our appetite for more.
+Three action packed weeks touring the deserts, mountains, coastline, jungle and even the ruins along the Inca trail whetted my appetite for more.
 That was the beginning of an addiction to traveling as much as I can, when I can.
 Sometimes I travel alone and often with a friend.
 (The hubby has hobbies he enjoys at home.)
 Sometimes I use a tour or group but have discovered independent travel is often more fun as you’ve got more flexibility.
 I’ve learned that the world is NOT a dangerous place but is a treasure trove of experiences and educational opportunities.
 Fascinating people of all ages, cultures, ethnic groups and origins can be found everywhere.

 I like to travel with intention.
 Being in the tourism business myself, I think it’s important to contribute to the economies of the places I visit by frequenting locally owned establishments and learning as much as I can about their culture.
-Tourism can, and should be a great tool to affect change for the better in the places we visit.
+Tourism can, and should be a great tool to affect positive change in the places we visit.